kex-y/M4000x_LEAN_formalisation/README.md

 ### Chapter 3 - Sequences
 * C3.
 Convergence of Sequences
 * C3.
+Some Properties of Sequences
+* C3.
 Algebra of Limits for Sequences
 * C3.
+Subsequences
+* C3.
 Cauchy Sequence

 ### Chapter 4 - Series
 * C4.
-Basic Properties of Convergent Series
+Definition of Convergent Series
+* C4.
+Properties of Finite Sums
+* C4.
+Properties of Infinite Sums
 * C4.
 Different Tests for Convergence

 ### Chapter 5 - Continuity
 * C5.
 Definitions of Continuity